korbindeman/daw/docs/audio-recording.md

 ### Single-Track Arming Constraint

-Currently, only one track can be armed at a time.
-This is enforced by `Session::arm_track()`:
+Only one track will be armable at a time.
+This will be enforced by `Session::arm_track()`:

 ```rust
 pub fn arm_track(&mut self, track_id: u64) {